 In addition to making the compulsory repayments you can at any time make voluntary repayments to the ATO.

-From 1 January 2017, the Australian Government will remove the 5% voluntary repayment bonus for payments made directly to the ATO.
-This discount is only available until 31 December 2016.
+Note: From 1 January 2017, the Australian Government no longer offers a 5% voluntary repayment bonus for payments made directly to the ATO.

 For more information about paying back your loan, visit the Australian Government’s Study Assist website.